0xBora/DEX-LP-Pool-Checker-Offchain-/README.md

-# Spectrum-DEX-LP-Pool-Checker
+# DEX-LP-Pool-Checker
-Notifications once a specified Token with a defined Ticker goes live on liquidity pools
+Notifications for a specific token with a predefined ticker goes live on liquidity pools